Cruwal/Face-Detection/README.md

 # Face-Detection
-GIven an image identify a human face
+Given image, return an image with human face delimited by a square.